Code-Institute-Submissions/Elitept/README.md

 ## Technologies Used
 Here is a list of all of the languages, frameworks, libraries, and any other tools that I have used to construct my project.

 1. <a href="https://github.com/" target="_blank">Git Hub</a>: Used to create the repository and where you push your code to.
+Used for deployment and version control.

 1. <a href="https://www.gitpod.io/" target="_blank">Git Pod</a>: Used to write the code and style and where you push your code to Github.